 Municipally Controlled Corporations

-Municipally controlled corporations (MCCs) are for-profit corporations where a municipality (or group of municipalities) holds more than 50 per cent of the votes in electing directors of the corporation.
+Municipally controlled corporations (MCCs) are for-profit corporations where a municipality (or group of municipalities) holds more than 50% of the votes in electing directors of the corporation.
 A controlled corporation may be formed to provide facilities or municipal services such as water and waste management, electricity, and gas distribution.
 Controlled corporations are similar to other privately owned business corporations, but must comply with specific requirements under the Municipal Government Act and the Control of Corporations Regulation.
 Although municipalities maintain the controlling interest in these corporations, day-to-day operations occur at arm’s length.

 Establishing and operating an MCC